Ameba-AIoT/ameba-rtos/README.md

 * The toolchain will be intalled in `/opt/rtk-toolchain` by default.
 If an error "Error: No Toolchain in `/opt/rtk-toolchain/vsdk-10.3.1/linux/newlib`" encounters when building the project, please refer to ApplicationNote section **Installing Toolchain** for more details.
 * Linux platform is supported for now, Ubuntu version 16.04 64-bit or higher is required.
 * Windows built with VScode will be supported in the future.
 * Python version 3.7 or higher is required.
 Run `python --version` to check the version.
-If an error "Command 'python' not found" encounters, please run `sudo ln -s /usr/bin/python3 /usr/bin/python` to link `python3` to `python`.
+If an error "Command `python` not found" encounters, please refer to ApplicationNote section **Preparing GCC Environment** install python3.
+If still error appears, please run `sudo ln -s /usr/bin/python3 /usr/bin/python` to create symbolic link from `/usr/bin/python3` to `/usr/bin/python`.

 ## Finding the Project